OCA/l10n-netherlands/l10n_nl_tax_invoice_basis/README.rst

 See https://www.belastingdienst.nl/wps/wcm/connect/bldcontentnl/belastingdienst/zakelijk/btw/btw_aangifte_doen_en_betalen/bereken_het_bedrag/hoe_berekent_u_het_btw_bedrag/factuurstelsel

 Without this module installed for example, when you use an accounting date with vendor invoices, the Generic TAX reports & Aangifte omzetbelasting shows the VAT in the wrong period/date.
+So this module is meant to fill the gap between the standard Odoo way and the Factuurstelsel system, commonly used in the Netherlands.

 If you want to adopt the Kasstelsel system instead, consider to install the standard Odoo module account_tax_cash_basis instead.
 Find more information about the kasstelsel system in: https://www.belastingdienst.nl/wps/wcm/connect/bldcontentnl/belastingdienst/zakelijk/btw/btw_aangifte_doen_en_betalen/bereken_het_bedrag/hoe_berekent_u_het_btw_bedrag/kasstelsel/kasstelsel